Home > Blog > Python >

 1) What are the operands that are permitted with logical operators in Python?

-Ans: We have three different logical operators which are supported by python, and they are, and logical And, or logical OR, & not logical NOT.
+Ans: We have three different logical operators that are supported by Python, and they are, and logical And, or logical OR, & not logical NOT.

 2) What is the difference between “is” and “ == “ in Python?